GetPageSpeed/nginx-extras-docs/docs/modules/waf.md

 ---

 title: "A web application firewall module for NGINX"
 description: "RPM package nginx-module-waf.
-A web application firewall module for NGINX. "
+A web application firewall module for NGINX."

 ---